The importance of effective supplier data security

 Third-party data breaches, such as the cyber attack on Kojima Industries, can have far-reaching consequences beyond the immediate impact on the targeted organisation.
 In this case, the attack disrupted Toyota’s manufacturing plants, causing significant disruptions to its global production capacity.
 The incident highlights the need for organisations to carefully assess and monitor the security practices of their third-party partners to ensure adequate protection of sensitive information and business operations.

-• Monitoring and Auditing: Organisations should implement regular monitoring and auditing processes to ensure that third-party partners adhere to security standards.
+• Monitoring and auditing: Organisations should implement regular cybersecurity monitoring and cybersecurity auditing processes to ensure that third-party partners adhere to security standards.
 This includes periodic assessments, audits, and continuous evaluation of the security controls and practices of these partners.

 Questions to ask your suppliers about Data Security